felixpernegger/LeanCourse24/LeanCourse/Project/README.md

 Partner (optional):
 ```

+## SEE DESCRIPTION.lean FILE FOR INFO / OVERVIEW ABOUT PROJECT!

 ## Your own project

 During the second half of the course you will work on a project in any area of mathematics of your choice.
 You can put your project files in this folder.